osg-htc/docs/docs/security/host-certs.md

 For Let's Encrypt certificates, see [this section](#renewing-lets-encrypt-host-certificates)

-There is no separate renewal procedure.
+For other certificates, there is no separate renewal procedure.
 Instead, request a new certificate using one of the methods above.

 ### How can I check if I have a host certificate installed already?